Investing Mastery with Nick Sleep: Nomad's Costco Investment

 Sleep uses Michael Dell and the company that bears his name as an example.
 Dell succeeded by keeping costs low and passing back scale benefits to the buyer of its PCs.
 Doing this kept the company ahead of competition, and by the time competitors had matched in pricing, it had already moved on.
 So, whilst Costco continues to recycle cost savings to the customer, it’s lowering the probability of failure, according to Sleep.

-He also shares three heuristics he think is the reason why Costco shares are mispriced:
+He also shares three heuristics he thinks are the reason why Costco shares are mispriced:

 “Heuristic One: “the company has low margins” (net profit margin is 1.7%, compared to Wal Mart at 3.6% and Target at 4.2%).
 True, but that’s the point.
 The firm is deferring profits today in order to extend the life of the franchise.
 Of course, Wall Street would love profits today but that’s just Wall Street’s obsession with short term outcomes.
 Heuristic Two: “it’s expensive at 24x earnings”.
 Really?
 Net income is a small residual, as discussed above.
 The firm could earn Wal-Mart margins by taking pricing up a little, in which case the firm would be on 11x earnings, but would it be a better business as a result?
 We think not, if it allowed the competition to catch up.
 Heuristic Three: “Costco has a cost problem”.
 Costs have risen as a percentage of revenues in the last few years due to the expense of a warehouse and distribution system associated with the next phase of the firm’s growth and the cost of employee benefits and insurance, especially in California.
 This has people fooled who really should not be.”